Accursed Mountains: Flora

 A cushion-sedge and blue grass lawn of (Seslerion juncifoliae) grows in alpine areas and, on shallow limestone soils, Oxytropidion dinaricae, to which the alpine grass krumm grows as in the Alps.
 Other plants include Alpine aster Aster alpinus, edelweiss Leontopodium alpinum and white mountain avens Dryas octopetala.
 These plants are atypical alpine plants specially adapted to the short growing season, UV radiation, cold and thin soils.

 The flora in the rocky areas of the Accursed Mountains are particularly noteworthy, because they are rare rich and endemic species, including the Tertiary relic Amphoricarpos neumayeri.
 Many species of flora are either endemic or are mainly found in the Accursed Mountains.
-A plantain plant Plantaginaceae is found in the central Accursed Mountains as a variant of the alpine Wulfenie, but 700 km away it does not grow.
+A plantain (Plantaginaceae) is found in the central Accursed Mountains as a variant of the alpine Wulfenie, but 700 km away it does not grow.
 Petasites doerfleri is only found on the Jezerca peaks, and the Albanian lily Lilium albanicum and Viola ducagjinica are only found at the top of the Maja Radohimës slope.
-Also noteworthy is the Viola vilaensis Hayek.
-Viola chelmea belong to a violet species that occur on the Montenegrin-Albanian border area, especially at the lake Bukumirsko Jezero at 2,100 meters, and are only found on Asia Minor and the Balkans where they can grow due to woody, robust rhizome, cleistogamous flowers, and a lack of foothills.
+Also noteworthy is the Viola vilaensis.
+Viola chelmea is a violet species that occur on the Montenegrin-Albanian border area, especially at the lake Bukumirsko Jezero at 2,100 meters, and are only found on Asia Minor and the Balkans where they can grow due to woody, robust rhizome, cleistogamous flowers, and a lack of foothills.
 The Accursed Mountains are also the only European area where the Tertiary relic Forsythia europaea grow.

 Fauna

-Large mammal species that have long been extinct in other regions are found here, such as the Eurasian brown bear, grey wolf, red fox, European wildcat, roe deer, fallow deer, red deer, wild boar and European otter.
+Large mammal species that have long been extinct in other regions are found here, such as the Eurasian brown bear, grey wolf, golden jackal, red fox, European wildcat, roe deer, fallow deer, red deer, wild boar and European otter.
 The highly endangered Balkan lynx, a subspecies of the Eurasian lynx, is mainly found in the Theth National Park where about roughly 20–50 individuals still roam, though poaching is still a large threat.
 Chamois are found throughout the high altitudes; about 720 chamois live between the borders of Kosovo and Montenegro.
 There is speculation that the mouflon roamed the Accursed Mountains until World War I, when it disappeared.

 Bird species include the golden eagle, snake eagle, honey buzzard, peregrine falcon, capercaillie, rock partridge, scops owl, Eurasian eagle owl and the snow finch.
 So far 140 species of butterflies have been found, which makes the Accursed Mountains the richest area in Europe for butterflies.